 Is it any good?

-Power Rangers is based on that flourishing formula of robots, martial arts, and sci-fi action that children -- especially boys -- find so intoxicating.
-While it has enjoyed years of success (including a massively profitable line of merchandise and numerous series incarnations), the series is still iffy due to its violent nature.
+This series is based on that flourishing formula of robots, martial arts, and sci-fi action that children -- especially boys -- find so intoxicating.
+While Mighty Morphin Power Rangers has enjoyed years of success (including a massively profitable line of merchandise and numerous series incarnations), the series is still iffy due to its violent nature.
 Each episode does reinforce certain positive aspects such as the importance of teamwork and friendship, but these moments are brief, as the show's focus tends to be on action and fighting.
 Furthermore, the meager positive messages are overshadowed by the fact that this show serves as an outlet for a major marketing effort to sell toys and other Power Rangers merchandise.

 Mighty Morphin' Power Rangers isn't altogether bad for kids.
 But before they watch, young viewers should be old enough to understand the difference between real and fantasy violence.
 In the end, there are plenty of better TV choices for kids out there -- and even better ways for them to spend their free time.

-Families can talk about the difference between fantasy violence and the consequences of violence in real life (using the Power Rangers as an example of how not to resolve real conflicts).
+Families can talk about the difference between fantasy violence and the consequences of violence in real life (using Mighty Morphin Power Rangers as an example of how not to resolve real conflicts).
 How can people express anger with words instead of fists?